 When people think about the quality of coffee, its freshness is often overlooked.
 What many don’t know is that a lot of things can occur between the time a coffee is roasted and packed until you open it in your home to brew.
 This is because as soon as the beans have finished roasting, they release carbon dioxide which is replaced with oxygen.
 This makes the coffee turn stale as time passes.

 The Deep Dive: Degassing and Oxidization

 As the coffee beans are being roasted, carbon dioxide is formed.
-Then the roasting process is finished, the carbon dioxide begins to be released in what is called degassing.
+When the roasting process is finished, carbon dioxide begins to be released in what is called degassing.
 This process lasts around two weeks, and within this stage, many roasters would say that the beans are still too fresh to be consumed.
 Therefore, many would begin selling their beans only after several days from the roasting date.

 The ideal time for the beans to be ready for brewing can still vary based on the beans’ roast profile as well as many external factors such as storage packaging, ambient temperature, humidity and moisture level, to name a few.
 Many roasters would tell you to wait anywhere between three days to two weeks after the roast date to begin enjoying your coffee.

 However, wait longer than that and you run the risk of having stale coffee—thanks to a process called oxidization.

 Oxidization is when carbon dioxide in the beans is being replaced by oxygen, thereby negatively affecting the coffee’s flavour, aroma, and overall quality.
 This is because oxygen reacts with the coffee beans’ oils and soluble compounds, diminishing them so that they will not be as pronounced when compared to a fresher coffee.

 For the best quality coffee where you can clearly taste the flavours and smell the aromas that you have come to love in your preferred beans, there are many factors to consider.